davecats/gke/README.md

 # gke
-Generalized Kolmogorov Equation (GKE) for turbulent channels and other plane geometries
+Generalized Kolmogorov Equation (GKE) for turbulent channels and other plane geometries with two direction of statistical homogeneity